Skip to content

 5.1 Overview

-The Cryptex Digital Market Cap Index employs a sector-stratified, equal-weighted-within-tier methodology designed to balance three competing objectives: market representation, diversification, and simplicity.
+The Cryptex Digital Market Cap Index employs a sector-stratified, market-cap weighted within defined tier allocation constraints methodology.
+Constituent weights within each tier reflect each asset's free-float market capitalization relative to the total eligible market capitalization of that tier's constituents, subject to concentration caps at both the tier and global level.
+The methodology is designed to balance three competing objectives: market representation, diversification, and replicability.
 If you can't explain it clearly, you shouldn't be running an index.

 5.2 Sector Allocation